pavlexander/BinanceDotnetAbort/README.md

 ## Testing
 1. Upload contents of "publish" folder to linux environemt.
 In my case it's debian.
-2. Navigate to folder contents and run "while sleep 0.3 ; do dotnet TestCrash.dll ; done"
+2. On linux navigate to folder contents and run "while sleep 0.3 ; do dotnet TestCrash.dll ; done"
 3. You will soon see the "Aborted" message

 ## Links